Metric of two balancing Kerr particles in physical parametrization: Discussion

 \section{Discussion}

-Although the general formulae worked out in the previous section are applicable to all four types of the two-Kerr configurations from Fig.~1, the equilibrium states with $m_u>0$, $m_d>0$ are only possible for the systems ($b$), ($c$) and ($d$) containing at least one superextreme component.
+Although the general formulas worked out in the previous section are applicable to all four types of the two-Kerr configurations from Fig.~1, the equilibrium states with $m_u>0$, $m_d>0$ are only possible for the systems ($b$), ($c$) and ($d$) containing at least one superextreme component.
 Various particular equilibrium configurations between a black-hole and a superextreme constituents, or between two unequal superextreme constituents were considered in the paper \cite{MRS}, and recently we have shown \cite{MRu3} that balance can be achieved even between a Schwarzschild black hole and a Kerr superextreme object.
 The absence of the equilibrium between two underextreme Kerr constituents with positive Komar masses (the systems (a) in Fig.~1) was strictly proved in our paper \cite{MRu1}, and the non-existence proof was later extended to the case of two extreme Kerr constituents \cite{CMR}, thus ruling out the two-black-hole equilibrium states in the EDK solution.
-In this respect it is worth noting that the criterion according to which an underextreme or extreme constituent of the double-Kerr solution is a black hole if it possesses positive Komar mass was originally employed by Hoenselaers \cite{Hoe}.
-However, this simple and very sound criterion has been recently objected in a series of papers by Neugebauer and Hennig \cite{NHe1,HNe,NHe2,NHe3} whose only argument against it is a purely {\it numerical} result by Ansorg and Petroff \cite{APe} on a regular black hole with negative mass in the presence of surrounding matter which the former authors interpret as a ``convincing counterexample'' to the general belief about the unphysical character of negative Komar mass.
-In our opinion, it is not quite legitimate to use numerical results as arguments against the analytical studies, especially when the two approaches treat different physical models.
-In this relation it may be remarked that the recent paper \cite{Man2} questions the correctness of the Ansorg and Petroff's claim on the existence of regular black-hole spacetimes with negative Komar masses and points out possible sources of error in their numerical analysis.
-On the other hand, the use by Neugebauer and Hennig of a specific black-hole inequality between the angular momentum and horizon area \cite{HAC}, as an alternative to the positive Komar mass condition, is not free of shortages too and thus can hardly be viewed as an enhancement of the known non-existence proof \cite{MRu1}.
-Indeed, the inequality \cite{HAC} was originally derived for a single black hole, so that its applicability to each underextreme constituent in a two-body configuration actually needs a justification which would take into account the interaction effects.
-Moreover, the aforementioned inequality requires the regularity of spacetime as prerequisite to its use in a concrete problem; however, the analytical study of the singularity structure in \cite{NHe1,HNe,NHe2,NHe3} is avoided by the authors.
-Therefore, strictly speaking, Neugebauer and Hennig in their papers have only proven that their initial supposition on the applicability of the inequality \cite{HAC} to a binary system of Kerr sources was not true.